Abhinav-Nemo/CCNA-PREP/README.md

 This lab has a core layer of two Cisco 3650 layer 3 switches, three layer 2 swithces distribution layer and PCs as access layer.

 Assigned switches interface into proper vlans.
-Set the VTp domain to CCNA and for security assigned enable password and VTY password of cisco
+Set the VTP domain to CCNA and for security assigned enable password and VTY password of cisco

+Optimized spanning tree with Core1 being root for odd VLANs and Core2 the root for even VLANS.
+This allows us to use interfaces which would otherwise be blocking the traffic.

+Configured LACP between core switches.

+Configured intervlan routing between core switches andlayer 2 switches.

+Configured HSRP to provide reduendency for the network in case on of the Core switche falis.

+Configred OSPF to provide connectivity between core switches and ISP router